-- To help keen the list shorter keep variations to a minimum so you might not need 4 or 5 variations of Bride with parents, Bride and Groom with parents, with grandparents, with grandparents and siblings, etc. All this eats in to time on your wedding day you could be spending relaxing with your guests and family and getting natural photos with them.
+- To help keen the list shorter keep variations to a minimum so you might not need 4 or 5 variations of Bride with parents, bride with mum, bride with dad etc. This eats into time on your wedding day you could be spending relaxing with your guests and family and getting natural photos with them.

-6. It is not uncommon to take 10 minutes or more to get everybody outside for your group shot (if requested), so often we’ll shoot your portraits first and leave this shot till we are sure we have time however this depends on the venue as some venues like to organise the group shot themselves as a way to get everyone outside so they can do a room clear.
+- It is not uncommon to take 10 minutes or more to get everybody outside for your group shot (if requested), so often we will shoot your portraits first and leave this shot till we are sure we have time however this depends on the venue as some venues like to organise the group shot themselves to get everyone outside so they can do a room clear.

-7. Allow some slack for your wedding confetti shot, and any other formal groups you may like, such as groomsmen, bridesmaids and bridal party.
+- Allow some time for your wedding confetti shot, and any other formal groups you may like, such as groomsmen, bridesmaids, and bridal party.
 If we say 1hr30 to 2hrs between your ceremony finishing and the wedding breakfast opening, then that gives time for photographs!

-9. We are very happy to shoot as many groups as you wish, but please leave enough time for this.
-We’d suggest keeping the list to no more than 8 groups and most importantly please include the names of the guests including surnames and also if an unusual name a phonetic spelling!
+- We are incredibly happy to shoot as many groups as you wish, but please leave enough time for this.
+We would suggest keeping the list to no more than 8 groups and most importantly please include the names of the guests including surnames and if a guest has an unusual name a phonetic spelling is helpful!

-A pretty complete shot list would look like this (but with names), but bear in mind lots of groups can get tedious for your guests so try to keep it to a bare minimum – especially if you have chosen us as you like our candid style of photography, as we do need free time to do this.
-What you see below is a row for each shot, starting with all family, then removing removing siblings, and finally working in to combinations of Bride’s and Groom’s immediate families.
+- A complete photography group list would look like this (but with names).
+Keep that list short to allow more time for candid’s.
+What you see below is a row for each shot, starting with all family, then removing siblings, and finally working into combinations of Bride’s and Groom’s immediate families.